bipulc/dbloadgen/README.md

 ## Docker Image

-Download the docker image from docker hub at https://hub.docker.com/r/bipulc/dbloadgen/
+Download the docker image from [docker hub](https://hub.docker.com/r/bipulc/dbloadgen/)

 and execute as